Working paper

 Abstract

-This paper studies how consumers’ concerns about fairness influence third-degree price discrimination of a two-sided monopoly platform.
+This paper studies how consumers’ concerns about fairness interact with third-degree price discrimination of a two-sided monopoly platform.
 We show that the presence of fairness concerns creates a negative demand externality from low-willingness-to-pay to high-willingness-to-pay consumers, that is, charging less to the former reduces the latter’s demand.
 With this novel externality, price-discriminating among consumers triggers fairness concerns, which lowers consumer-side demand and ultimately restricts the platform’s profit exploitation from the seller side.
 Hence, a platform whose profit potential from sellers is larger would take consumers’ fairness concerns more seriously and price-discriminate less.
-The results can explain why some major online platforms-despite the profit potential of tailoring prices-shy away from price discrimination in response to consumers’ fairness concerns, while others always price-discriminate among consumers.
+The results can explain why some major online platforms—despite the huge profit potential of targeting prices—shy away from price discrimination in response to consumers’ fairness concerns, while others care little about unfairness complaints when price-discriminating among consumers.

 “Standardized testing for college entrance: evidence from a major reform in China,” with Philip Verwimp